 6.5.1.
 Allocation of Teaching Assistantships

 Teaching Assistantships are allocated according to Articles 12, 13, and 14 of the collective agreement.
-Vacancies are posted on the bulletin board near Arts 155 (?), before the beginning of each term.
+Vacancies are posted online during the spring and fall for the following term.
 Students are required to fill out an application form, available from the Graduate Student Affairs Office, within ten days of the posting.
 The application form allows students to indicate 3 course preferences, and whether they wish to be considered for other courses.
 It is not always possible to match a student's principal academic interest with their first preference (see Article 13.03.02 of the collective agreement).
 The matching of individual Teaching Assistants to particular courses is the responsibility of the Coordinator of Graduate Assistants.
 When selecting a TA, the department considers the applicant's academic qualifications, general qualifications as posted in the job description, and formal written performance evaluations (see Article 13.03.01 of the collective agreement and Article 14).

 Support for doctoral candidates normally takes precedence over support for MA candidates.
 In all cases, however, the following criteria are taken into account in allocating TAships: